Privacy and Disclaimer

 Google Web Fonts

-On our website we use, for purposes of consistent font-graphics, so-called web-fonts which are provided by Google.
-When you click our pages, your browser will automatically load the necessary web-fonts to your browser’s cache in order to correctly display text and fonts.
+On our website we use, for purposes of consistent font graphics, so-called web fonts which are provided by Google.
+When you click on our pages, your browser will automatically load the necessary web fonts to your browser’s cache in order to correctly display text and fonts.

 To this end your browser needs to connect to Google’s servers.
 Thus, Google shall gain information on your IP-address accessing our website.

-The use of Google Web Fonts allows us an attractive presentation of our online presence.
+The use of Google web fonts allows us an attractive presentation of our online presence.
 This is done in accordance with Art.
 6 par.
 1 lit. f DSGVO.
-The website’s operator has a legitimate interest in optimizing his internet presentation.
+The website’s operator has a legitimate interest in optimizing its internet presentation.